geronimoiceberg/docs.quiver/docs/how-to/maintain-quiver/backup-and-restore.md

 1. Select **File->Export all private keys**.
 All your private keys are displayed in a new window.
 1. Store them securely.

+!!!
+Tip "Save keys as a file"

+    If you'd like to save the keys as a file, click **Save** and place them in a secure place.

 ## Backup wallet data file

 1. Go to the [default data directory](../troubleshoot/find-data-dir.md) for your platform.